Generating French virtual commuting network at municipality level: Generating commuting networks for French regions at municipality level

 A deterrence function following an exponential law is introduced:

-To compare the two deterrence functions, we have generated the networks of 34 various French regions (see table \ref{tabdata} for details) replicating ten times for each region.
-The networks were generated with a job search base for the algorihtm considering the outside.
+To compare the two deterrence functions, we have generated the networks of 34 various French regions (see Table \ref{tabdata} for details) that replicate ten times for each region.
+The networks were generated with a job search base for the algorithm that considers the outside.

-As an example, the Fig. \ref{Fig2} shows we obtained a better estimation of the Auvergne commuting distance distribution with the exponential law.
+For example, Fig. \ref{Fig2} shows that we obtained a better estimation of the Auvergne commuting distance distribution when using the exponential law.
+We computed the observed commuting distance distribution with the observed Auvergne commuting network (data set 1 presented in Section \ref{observeddata}) and the Euclidean distances between the Auvergne municipalities (data set 3 presented in Section \ref{observeddata}).

-More systematically, we plot for the two different deterrence functions, exponential law and power law, the average on the replications of the common part of commuters $CPC_{(n+1)\times (n+1)}(S,R)$ in the Fig. \ref{Fig3}.
-It clearly shows that the average proportion of common commuters is always better with the exponential law represented by the squares.
+More systematically, we plot, for the exponential law and power law, the average of the replications for the common part of commuters $CPC_{(n+1)\times (n+1)}(S,R)$ between the simulated network $S$ and the observed network $R$ in Fig. \ref{Fig3}.
+This clearly indicates that the average proportion of common commuters is always better when using an exponential law represented by squares.